apache/openwhisk-devtools/knative-build/runtimes/java/core/java8/proxy/profiles/base/tests/helloworld/README.md

 #### Initialize the runtime

-You have an option to initialize the runtime with the function and other configuration data if its not initialized (i.e. built using [build-without-code.yaml.tmpl](build-without-code.yaml.tmpl))
+You have an option to initialize the runtime with the function and other configuration data if it's not initialized (i.e. built using [build-without-code.yaml.tmpl](build-without-code.yaml.tmpl))

 ```
 curl -H "Host: java-helloworld.default.example.com" -d "@knative-data-init.json" -H "Content-Type: application/json" http://localhost/